 Since disclosing the tumor in late May, Richardson has receded from the public eye, deferring interviews and public appearances to executive staff.
-The videos have become Richardson’s chosen tool to be transparent about his health.
+The videos have become Richardson’s chosen tool to be

 In Thursday’s video, also the longest at nearly three minutes, Richardson said the three most recent MRIs have shown his tumor hasn’t grown.

 He said has struggled to speak because of the cancer.
 This is evidenced in the video, as Richardson several times gets stuck on a word, or says the wrong word.

 “Somedays my speech feels unaffected, and other days I feel difficult to articulate the words even though I’m still thinking clearly,” Richardson said in the video.
 “It’s frustrating for me when my speech doesn’t keep up with my mind, but I’m sure glad that it isn’t the other way around.”